 - Do not produce as much cold bite as semi-metallic pads — may not be ideal in extremely cold climates

-- Good all-around braking characteristics but were never designed as heavy duty/racing brake pads
+- Good all-around braking characteristics, but were never designed as heavy-duty or racing brake pads

-Semi-metallic pads, on the other hand, while they do produce more noise and dust, are arguably the more versatile of the two.
+On the other hand, while semi-metallic pads do produce more noise and dust, they’re arguably the more versatile of the two.
 They are more effective over a wider range of temperatures and have a much higher thermal threshold.
 They provide better cold bite than ceramic pads and maintain much more consistent friction characteristics throughout their operating range.
-If you plan on driving your car in anger on a racetrack (or even a spirited mountain run), semi-metallic pads are the clear choice.
+If you plan on driving your car on a racetrack (or even a spirited mountain run), semi-metallic pads are the clear choice.
 But for casual city or highway driving, commuting, or chauffeuring the kids around town, ceramic or organic pads offer ample stopping power with the added benefits of quietness, cleaner wheels, and longer lifespan.